 The biggest difference between a secured and an unsecured credit card is that secured cards typically require a security deposit from the cardholder, which functions as cash collateral against you defaulting on your payments.

 Secured credit cards are especially useful for consumers with poor or little to no credit history who are typically declined for unsecured credit cards.
-A secured card guarantees approval by the lending institution because, in effect, you are the one taking on the financial risk through your security deposit.
+A secured card can almost guarantee approval by the lending institution because, in effect, you are the one taking on the financial risk through your security deposit.